Last Updated on April 20, 2021 by Ines

 - Some research suggests a correlation between breastfeeding and a smaller percentage of SIDS (Sudden Infant Death Syndrome).

-- Breastfed babies are calmer.
+- Breastfed babies are on general calmer.

 - Breastfed infants may do better on intelligence and behavior tests.